 Building Connections, Establishing Networks

-With a highly developed communications network including Island-wide gigabit and the world’s second fastest broadband, excellent access to world-renowned professional advisors and a progressive attitude to the establishment of corporate offices, establish a business in Jersey and you are instantly at the heart of a thriving business centre.
+With a highly developed communications network including Island-wide gigabit and the world’s 2nd fastest broadband (World Broadband Speed League 2022), excellent access to world-renowned professional advisors and a progressive attitude to the establishment of corporate offices, establish a business in Jersey and you are instantly at the heart of a thriving business centre.

 From the production of apple cider to the transatlantic cod trade and more recently, agriculture, tourism, financial and professional services, over the centuries we have moved, adapted and changed to meet the challenges that all island communities face.